-Studies have not been done to see if taking triazolam could make it harder to get pregnant.
+Studies have not been done to see if using triazolam could make it harder to get pregnant.

-Does taking triazolam increase the chance of miscarriage?
+Does taking triazolam increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done to see if triazolam increases the chance of miscarriage.
+Studies have not been done to see if triazolam could increase the chance of miscarriage.